jzabroski/Home/Docker/README.md

 Docker image is a read-only template that forms the foundation of your application.
 It is very much similar to, say, a shell script that prepares a system with the desired state.

+## Dockerfile
+Docker images are created using a series of commands, known as instructions, in the Dockerfile.
+The presence of a Dockerfile in the root of a project repository is a good indicator that the program is container-friendly.

+## Docker Volume
+An important aspect to grasp is that when a container is running, the changes are applied to the container layer and when the container is stopped/ killed, the container layer is not saved.
+Hence, all changes are lost.
+This aspect of containers is not understood very well and for this reason, stateful applications and those requiring persistent data were initially not recommended as containerized applications.
+However, with Docker Volumes, there are ways to get around this limitation.

 # Examples
 https://github.com/rafaelfgx/DotNetCoreArchitecture